 Well just because vegans don’t consume dairy, doesn’t mean we can’t have any fun.
 The proof is in the photo above.
 Does the dish seem to be lacking anything?
 No way!
 This sauce is just as creamy and cheesy as the Americanized version, but it will leave your tummy much happier afterward.

 To replace the heavy cream, I used very simple and wholesome ingredients.
 I used unsweetened soy milk, raw cashews, and potato.
 The potato part might sound weird, but it really helps thicken the sauce and makes it creamy & velvety.

 To enhance the cheesy flavor, I used nutritional yeast & fresh lemon juice.
 It adds a subtle zing to every bite.

 This fabulous luxurious dish can be yours in 30 minutes, and it’s quite simple to make.
-You’ll need to steam or boil 2 small potatoes (about 8-10 minutes), that will be blended in the sauce.
-To make things even easier, you can cook the potatoes the day before and pop them in the fridge.
+You’ll need boil 2 small potatoes and cashews (about 8-10 minutes) that will be blended in the sauce.
+To make things even easier, you can cook the potatoes and cashews the day before and pop them in the fridge.